 Whatever you do, I highly discourage you from smoking your picanha if you haven’t trimmed the fat.
 When exposed to high temperatures in a smoker, the fat cap quickly turns rubbery which can ruin the final result.
 Rather grill it.
 If you however insist on removing the fat cap, then you can go ahead and smoke it.

 The article would be incomplete without discussing ribeye and picanha flavors.
 Because of the fat content found in both cuts, it’s safe to say they’re equally flavorful.
 In fact, if there’s one thing meat lovers can agree on is both cuts don’t need seasoning.

-Picanha is so rich in flavor to the point any marinades, rubs or seasoning will simply distort its taste.
+Picanha is so rich in flavor to the point any marinades, rubs, or seasoning will simply distort its taste.
 Rather stick to salt and pepper.
-Same goes for ribeye.
+The same goes for ribeye.
 If you feel you need to further tenderize it, do it for no longer than 40 minutes and get cooking!

 I’ll admit some steak lovers can’t fathom the thought of cooking ribeye without prior seasoning.
-If you subscribe to that school of thought and absolutely feel it necessary to season your ribeye, garlic, paprika and chilli powder rub will do the trick.
+If you subscribe to that school of thought and absolutely feel it necessary to season your ribeye, garlic, paprika, and chili powder rub will do the trick.

 Picanha should be cooked for longer.
 It’s best for grilling if you leave the fat cap on and smoking if you remove it.
 But differences aside, I strongly believe both cuts of meat are equally juicy and delicious and don’t need any seasoning.